Chapter Two / Test Run

 “Coming.”
 She drew an all-weather coat from the well-stocked closet.

 Neil entered the changing room and closed the door behind him.
-The gorgeous azure eyes beneath his thick, blue-black hair glinted like polished steel as he eyed her up and down.
+The gorgeous azure eyes beneath his blue-black hair glinted like polished steel as he eyed her up and down.
 His navy blue suit, well-cut and casual, accented his hard-muscled physique.
 A Fianna pin identical to Talty’s adorned his left lapel.

 His delicious male presence flustered her.
 Wondering yet again what he thought when he saw her now, she held her coat self-consciously in front of her.